Kim Kardashian West thanks Trump for reported help to free A$AP Rocky

 Rocky, whose real name is Rakim Mayers, and three other people were detained on "probable grounds for serious assault" in Stockholm on July 3, a day after he headlined the Smash x Stadion hip-hop festival.

-A court ruled that Rocky was a flight risk after he and members of his entourage were alleged to have been involved in a brawl on June 30 in which authorities said a person was beaten and cut with broken bottles.
+A court ruled that Rocky was a flight risk after he and members of his entourage were alleged to have been involved in the brawl June 30 in which authorities said a person was beaten and cut with broken bottles.

 In videos posted to Rocky's Instagram account, he and members of his entourage are seen arguing with two men on the street, telling the men to stop following them.
 In one of the clips, Rocky can be heard telling one of the men: "Listen, we don't want to fight y'all.
 We not trying to go to jail."